 Oh God.
 I like his body, that’s not a six pack; it’s an eight pack I can feel under there.
 I wonder how many times a week he works out.

 “I think you have a ruptured appendix,” she said as she stoked his abs subconsciously “And I need to get one of the doctors to see you now.”

-The Conservative Party might well be castrating the NHS, but Adam certainly hadn’t any complaints.
-He was visited within an hour by the surgeon and his gang and told that they would be removing his appendix that he was at the front of the list and would be in theatre as soon as they had finished the kidney transplant that they were about to perform.
+The Conservative Party might well have been castrating the NHS, but Adam certainly hadn’t any complaints.
+He was visited within an hour by the surgeon and his gang and told that they would be removing his appendix, that he was at the front of the list and would be in theatre as soon as they had finished the kidney transplant that they were about to perform.
 That was followed soon after by another shot of morphine that had Adam feeling much better.
-Even to the extent at one point, he asked if he might go outside for a while.
+Even to the extent that at one point, he asked if he might go outside for a while.

-He knew there was half a joint in the ash tray of the car which he had spied earlier and, in his drugged-up stupor this seemed like a sound plan to him, not so to the rather annoyed nurse,
+He knew there was half a joint in the ash tray of the car which he had spied earlier and, in his drugged-up stupor, this seemed like a sound plan to him.
+Not as much so to the rather annoyed nurse.

 What time is it?
 Don’t know.
 It’s still dark!
 Why can’t I move?
 My legs are all tangled up!
 Shit, where’s the damn call button?
 Don’t know, it’s dark!

 The ringing had now gone from intermittent, waking him every 10 minutes or so, to constant.

 That is the strangest ring tone I have ever heard.
 Ah!
 Ring tone that gives me an idea.

 If he could find his trackies, which in theory should be on a seat beside the bed, he could then find his mobile phone.
 Which should again, in theory, give him enough light to see the call button.
 If not, bung a pillow at the offending phone owner.